RazrFalcon/resvg/tools/viewsvg/README.md

 # viewsvg

-A simple SVG viewer using resvg-qt.
+A simple SVG viewer using svgr-qt.

 ## Dependencies